hafdon/dazo/README.md

 # README

-Javascript/HTML/CSS integration with Anki spaced repetition program for Irish language (Gaelic) learning
+Javascript/HTML/CSS integration with Anki spaced repetition program for Irish language (Gaelic) learning.

+The repository name `dazo` does not have any meaning specific to this project.
+It is a pseudo-randomly generated nonsense word.

 ## running the project